Windows 11 Upgrade Script | RMM Deployment

 Intro

-Windows 10 will reach end of support on October 14, 2025, here is a script to make the upgrade process easier.
-I first tried to make a process that would utilize the PC Health Check app from Microsoft, the official way to confirm but found the app was not able to scripted and forced to run via command line.
-Instead I created a script with the help of ChatGPT that will check various attributes in Windows and if they pass will run the upgrade.
+Windows 10 will reach end of support on October 14, 2025, here is a script to help make the upgrade process to Windows 11 easier.
+I first tried to make a script that would utilize the PC Health Check app from Microsoft, the official way to confirm if a computer can receive Windows 11 but found the app was not able to be used since commands pushed to it don’t seem to work.
+Instead, I created a script with the help of ChatGPT that will check various attributes in Windows and if they pass will run the upgrade.

 The script will first check if the OS is Windows 10 and not a server OS, exit if Windows 11.
 Then it will check the following: